 The balance sheet, income statement and cash flow statement are useful tools to monitor how well your company is operating.
 These statements are typically produced at a minimum on a quarterly and annual basis and submitted with your tax return.

-Investors review a company’s financial statements before considering investment.
+Small business investors review a company’s financial statements before considering investment.
 Three common pieces of information investors look at are earnings and revenue growth, cash flow trends and debt load.

 An important aspect of growing a small business is implementing a culture of transparency.
 Sharing financials with employees gives them a sense of ownership and commitment, potentially decreasing fraud and reputational risks.